mrezabayat/iamsorush/content/posts/setup-ef-core-for-crud-and-Identity.md

  migrations.JPG

- Then run
+ Then we can run
  ```
  update-database
  ```
+ to test the migrations.
+If everything setup correctly no error will be seen.

  If everything setup correctly, no error will come up and in SQL Server Object Explorer window of visual studio, you can find the database and tables

  sqlserver.JPG

+Note, `update-database` creates the database and tables, but not necessary in our app because `UpdateDatabase` method defined previousely does that automatically for us at startup.
+So if this project deployed to a remote server the database and tables are created automatically with seed data.

- When testing, another useful command is `drop-database` which deletes the database.
+ When testing, another migration useful command is `drop-database` which deletes the database.